sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines the public keys that will be added to the bastion's operating system NOTES: Not yet implemented
+**NOT IN USE**, use `githubUsersName` instead.
+This value defines the public keys that will be added to the bastion's operating system.

 ## .spec.infrastructure.vpn.vpcId

 ### Description

-The VPC ID where the VPN servers will be created, required only if .spec.infrastructure.vpc is omitted
+The ID of the VPC where the VPN server instances will be created, required only if `.spec.infrastructure.vpc` is omitted.

 ### Constraints